smpezert/staybae-server/README.md

 | --- | --- | --- |
 | POST | /api/properties | Create a new property |
 | PUT | /api/properties | Update a property's details |

+To enforce the properties into the client-side application, you need to sent the POST and GET requests that are on the `request.http` file.